 The clouds were so sudden as to seem unnatural.
 The rains swiftly erupted into hail, and then his Luck kicked and he was standing at the mouth of a cave.
 The icy stones fell in an elaborate orchestra as he shivered at the entrance for a brief moment, drenched in cold water.
-Thunder boomed and lightning arced across the dark sky – the cracklings of the tiniest tappings echoed for miles around.
+Thunder boomed and lightning arced across the dark sky – the cracklings of the tiniest tappings echoed from the cave mouth.

 Rabota entered the cave while producing a flashlight to light the way and was surprised to find the walls and the floors of the cave to be layered in geometric rock formations.
-Chunky, pointy, blocky crystal formations jutted out all around him melting colors together and bringing an eye full that was hard to fully take in.
+Chunky, pointy, blocky crystal formations jutted out all around him melting colors together that was hard to fully take in.
 It seemed that this was a pathway that led down deeper into the dark of a crystal labyrinth.
 How far I wonder?

 He walked for a good minute, noticing that the sounds of thunder and hail weren’t getting any quieter.
 The main corridor branched into several different dead ends, each with roofless ceilings that looked straight up into the sky.
 The rain at the floor of each room drained into naturally flowing unseen cracks with never the hint of a puddle – icy melted bits crunched underfoot at each passing.

-The center most path ran the deepest and reached an elongated room where a wide opening across the wall revealed a perch to jump from which looked over the whole Southern side of the mountain.
-As Death Blossom stood there at the viewing perch he noticed a few sets of headlights off in the distance coming to a stop in the belly of the gulch where a huge flooded area prevented their crossing.
+The center most path ran the deepest and reached an elongated room revealing a perch which looked over the whole Southern side of the mountain.
+As Death Blossom stood there he noticed a few sets of headlights off in the distance coming to a stop in the belly of the gulch where a huge flooded area prevented their crossing.
 The hail had passed and the wind had died so he lifted from the perch into the sky and flew over the area, leaving the gem-cave behind.

-At the perch as Gamaliil takes flight into the sky his body grows ever smaller.
-He can no longer be seen and yet the mouth of the cave looking out onto the mountain side takes a yawn.
+As Gamaliil takes flight into the sky his body grows ever smaller, but the perch he left behind doesn’t lose sight of him.
+The mouth of the cave, facing out onto the mountain side takes a yawn.
 The very rock of the earth stretches out as if it were terribly burdened by the deficiency of something.
-The long steady breathes of something reverberates from the mouth of the now still mountain side.
+Long steady breathes of Earth reverberates from the mouth of the supposedly still mountain side.

 A crunching clash of rocks and gems being mashed echoes through the hallways off the lips of the perch.
-Rocks and gems ground out the form of a man curled up into a ball in one of the skylit dead ends.
-Its limbs were wrapped around itself and its legs were tucked under its arms.
-The figure was a blob gem statue at first, but with the hum of a small vibration and the output of a thought – which can only describe the summoning of such force – what was left of the cloud overcast suddenly came together in one large clash above the mountain sending a brilliant strike of lightning down into the chamber, setting it abuzz with energy.
+Rocks and gems ground out the form of a man curled up into a ball in one of the skylit dead-end rooms.
+It’s limbs were wrapped around itself and its legs were tucked under its arms.
+The figure was a blob gem of a statue at first, but with the hum of a small vibration and the output of a thought – which can only describe the summoning of such force – what was left of the cloud overcast suddenly came together in one large clash above the mountain sending a brilliant strike of lightning down into the roofless chamber, setting it abuzz with a seemingly alien energy.

 The crystalline figure was transformed by the circuitry of the geometric prisms that cascaded shockwaves of electric current onto the pad of the sleeping crystal man.
-A blank template of perfect energy laying at first in an egg, cradling its legs.
-Then it rolled onto its side when its mass adjusted to the new sketch of a human form.
-Without the rest of its components though, was the reactionary period of the planet too late, or ill-concieved to not include a soul.
+A blank template of perfect energy in the shape of a man, cradling its legs.
+Then it rolled onto its side when its mass adjusted to the new sketch of it’s human form.
+Lacking a singular component the cave waited, as it does when it takes the normal striated form of a cave.

 Down the hillside Gamaliil had waited long enough.
 All of the men were being lined along the waters edge with their hoods on.
 The ICE and FBI personnel began to cock guns and load ammunition.
-Death Blossom came to a point above the scene, silently observing from above trying to make out which of the prisoners was friendly.
-A commander of sorts gave the order to open fire with a chopping motion to the air.
-And then Death descended.
+Death Blossom came to a point above the scene, silently observing from above trying to make out which of the prisoners was his friendly plant.
+A commander of sorts gave the order to open fire with a chopping motion to the air, and then Death descended.